MicrosoftDocs/data-api-builder-docs/data-api-builder/authorization.md

 }
 ```

-When a client application sends a request accessing the Book entity on behalf of an unauthenticated user, the app should not include the `Authorization` HTTP header.
+When a client application sends a request accessing the Book entity on behalf of an unauthenticated user, the app shouldn't include the `Authorization` HTTP header.

 #### Authenticated system role